 In further measures, to be announced when Parliament returns in the new year, there will be a ban on aggressive marketing techniques such as offering breast implants as competition prizes, two-for-one offers - so-called "mother and daughter deals" - and time-limited offers.

-Training will also be improved with the Royal College of Surgeons establishing new qualifications and standards for cosmetic surgery, with surgeons required to have professional indemnity.
+Training will also be improved, with the Royal College of Surgeons establishing new qualifications and standards for cosmetic surgery.
+Surgeons will be required to have professional indemnity.

 In their formal response to the Keogh report, ministers are expected to announce that the registry will be piloted from next month, with legislation to put it on a statutory footing to be included in the Queen's Speech later in the year.